AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 ---
 # Enable stitching

 You can enable stitching on one or more event datasets you have configured as part of your connection.
-The Customer Journey Analytics package that you have licensed determines the number of event datasets you can enable for stitching .
+The Customer Journey Analytics package that you have licensed determines the number of event datasets you can enable for stitching.

 You enable stitching as part of the [dataset settings](/help/connections/create-connection.md#dataset-settings) for an event dataset when you [create a connection](/help/connections/create-connection.md) or when you [edit a connection](/help/connections/manage-connections.md#edit-a-connection).